Ukrainian Pysanky Egg workshop

 In this workshop we will be making beautiful Ukrainian Easter eggs – pysanky.
 You will learn the method of batik – also called wax-resist – dying.
 You will also be familiarized with the wide range of Ukrainian folk art traditional patterns, designs and symbols and their history.
 The designs are made with beeswax which is melted in the flame of a candle and applied to the egg using a tool called a kistka.
 The eggs are dipped into successively darker dyes.
 At the end of the process the beeswax is melted off to reveal the beautiful and colorful design.
 You may use the traditional patterns, or also freestyle and make up your own design.
 Pysanky are fun, relaxing, and meditative to create.
 And, the symbols are all good wishes, so it is always the perfect time to create eggs with symbols wishing for good health, long life, strength and protection and other good things.

 Classes are 3 hours and use of all supplies is included.
 Most people create 1 to 2 pysanky which you take home with you. $75 per person (cash/check) or $78 (credit card) includes use of all supplies.
-Please contact Andrea for more information.
+Please contact Andrea for more information and to sign up.

 About the Teacher: